-If you own a Mini Cooper – original or modern – or just want to know more about the marque, the Mini Cooper Register is the club for you.
-Friendly, active and with a strong UK and international membership, we keep the sporting spirit of John Cooper’s brainchild alive half a century after it first made motoring history.
+If you own a Mini – Cooper or non-Cooper – original or modern – or just want to know more about the marque, the Mini Cooper Register is the club for you.
+Friendly, active and with a strong UK and international membership, we keep the sporting spirit of John Cooper’s brainchild alive over 60 years since it first made motoring history.

 The Mini Cooper Register was founded in 1986, not just for owners but enthusiasts as well, all wanting to share in the Cooper’s rich history, from race and rally successes to being the car of choice for many of the ’60s coolest trendsetters.

-As well as these marque registers we have a thriving network of regional groups and the club’s Forum and Facebook page help members keep in touch, share their interests and solve technical issues.
+As well as these marque registers we have a thriving network of regional groups and the club’s Facebook page help members keep in touch, share their interests and solve technical issues.

 Among the guests who regularly attend our Beaulieu show are honorary club members who helped create and build the Cooper legend: rally and racing drivers and the engineers who helped them achieve those giant-killing victories.

 The Mini Cooper Register offers you the following:

 - Registers for all Cooper models including Rover Coopers and the MINI Cooper models

 - Club Regalia